RainWise RainLog 2.0 Rainfall Data Loggers

 - More

-- Increased capacity – Flash memory has been increased to 2 MB from 256K
+- Increased capacity: Flash memory has been increased to 2 MB from 256K

-- AAA Batteries – The difficult to source lithium CR2477N battery has been replaced with two AAA battery compartments allowing for easy un-interrupted replacement in the field.
+- AAA Batteries: The difficult-to-source lithium CR2477N battery has been replaced with two AAA battery compartments, allowing for easy, un-interrupted replacement in the field

-- Battery monitor – The RainLog 2.0 includes a battery monitor LED that changes from green to red when the battery voltage is getting low.
-The actual battery voltage is also reported in the RL-Loader software.
+- Battery monitor: The RainLog 2.0 includes a battery monitor LED that changes from green to red when the battery voltage is getting low.
+The actual battery voltage is also reported in the RL-Loader software

-- Faster Processor – A brand new processor allows for 120% faster downloads
+- Processor: Allows for 120% faster downloads

-- USB connectivity – A USB mini connector eliminates the need for separate USB converters
+- USB connectivity: A USB mini connector eliminates the need for separate USB converters

 In The News